Punk in Poland of the 1980s

 mass production and consumption, stupidity, social inequality,

-of expressing opinions that were basically contrary to the views
+to express the opinions that were basically contrary to the views

-kinds of rock music such as: heavy metal rock, classic rock, new
+genres of rock music such as: heavy metal rock, classic rock, new

 romantic, disco, italo disco, or even black metal, Polish punk rock

 was not allowed to participate in the market.
 One must know that the communist

 Poland in the 1980s was not entirely cut off from the Western culture's

 influence.
 The rock music by American and European bands was available